-The student handbook identifies the process through which a student can appeal decisions made by either the Student Life department or the Student Affairs Committee of the faculty.
+The student handbook identifies the process through which a student can appeal decisions made by either the Student Life department or the Student Affairs Committee.

 Student Life Department

 The Student Life department provides a number of programs and services to help students maximize their experience at Multnomah University.